Technology & Innovation

 To advance innovation, the Ministry collaborates with the province’s research universities, industry partners, innovation organizations and other levels of government.
 The ministry also works closely with Crown agencies affiliated with the Ministry, such as the British Columbia Innovation Council, the lead provincial organization charged with advancing innovation and commercialization in B.C., and with advisory groups like the Premier’s Technology Council.

-On January 18, 2016, the government of B.C. launched the #BCTECH Strategy to support the creation of jobs and boost key BC Jobs Plan sectors.
-The technology sector is a major engine of economic growth in British Columbia providing over 92,000 jobs and generating more than $25.8 billion in annual revenues.
+In 2016, the Government of B.C. launched the #BCTECH Strategy to support the creation of jobs and boost key BC Jobs Plan sectors.
+The technology sector is a major engine of economic growth in B.C. providing over 100,000 jobs and generating more than $81.6 million in annual revenues.

 In order to build on that momentum and support the sector, the strategy focuses on three strategic pillars: